 Elyra is a set of AI-centric extensions to JupyterLab Notebooks.

-- Ability to run a notebook as a batch job
+- Ability to run a notebook, Python or R script as a batch job

 - Reusable Code Snippets